0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Medium/2025-10-21-htb-intelligence.md

   - With one of the 2 lines always being "/Creator (TeX)", of which we do not want to extract.
 - We want to extract the User.Name and then append it to a file.
   - We will call the file `users.txt` for the sake of this scenario.
-- However, there are some duplicate usernames and we do not want to append the duplicates.
+- However, there are some duplicate usernames, and we do not want to append the duplicates.

-With these known, we can write a script that will met these conditions.
+With these known, we can write a script that will meet these conditions.
 We will use python since it is easy to work with and flexible.

 ```python
 #!/usr/bin/env python3